JOEL FOLLOWELL - Obituary

-Bob is survived by his family, wife, Valerie, children, Brannon Followell, Edwin Christma, Katherine Snavely (Bryan) and Alisa Hamel (Brian); grandchildren, Savanna, Samantha, Kaden, Claire and Lydia; great grandson, Josiah; brothers, Jack Hogue (Anita) and Kenneth Followell (Tabitha) and niece Kenlee.
-Bob was preceded in death by his parents, brothers, Sammy Hogue and Kevin Followell.
+Bob is survived by his family, wife, Valerie, children, Brannon Followell, Edwin Christman, Katherine Snavely and Alisa Hamel; five grandchildren, one great grandson, brothers, Jack Hogue and Kenneth Followell and one niece.

-Funeral service will be held at 11:00 a.m.
-Thursday, October 8, 2020 at Fisher Funeral Home Chapel with Pastor Mark Mitchell officiating.
+Memorial service will be held at 11:00 a.m.
+Thursday, October 8, 2020 at Fisher Funeral Home Chapel with Pastors Mark Mitchell and Stephen Suffron officiating.
 Family and friends will gather to visit one hour prior to service time.

 Arrangements are under the direction of Fisher Funeral Home in Denison.